-Clinical Psychology Program
+Clinical Psychology

-The Clinical Psychological Science program at the University of Kansas offers a Clinical Science approach to graduate training, and provides in-depth training in the application of scientific principles to all aspects of clinical psychology.
+The Clinical Psychological Science concentration at the University of Kansas offers a Clinical Science approach to graduate training, and provides in-depth training in the application of scientific principles to all aspects of clinical psychology.

-Program Philosophy
+Philosophy

-Admissions, Outcomes & Other Data (.pdf)
+2024 Admissions, Outcomes & Other Data (.pdf)

-Clinical Psychology Student Handbook (.pdf)
+2024-2025 Clinical Psychology Student Handbook (.pdf)

 APA Accreditation

-The program has been continuously accredited by the American Psychological Association since 1949, and in line with our clinical science training philosophy, the Program is a member of the Academy of Psychological Clinical Science.
+We have been continuously accredited by the American Psychological Association since 1949, and in line with our clinical science training philosophy, the Program is a member of the Academy of Psychological Clinical Science.
 We aim to produce professional Clinical Scientists who demonstrate mastery of knowledge in the field of scientific psychology and who will have (1) the ability to generate new scientific knowledge and theory related to the field of psychology, and (2) can make independent contributions to the evolving base of skills and scientific knowledge required for effective clinical practice.

-KU Medical Center & Clinical Health Track
+KU Medical Center & Clinical Health

-Explore the Program
+Explore

 We have a long and proud tradition of training leaders in the field of psychology.
 Our first class entered in 1946, a few years before KU participated at the original Boulder Conference that defined the Scientist-Practitioner training model.
 Although we have moved to a more focused clinical science approach, our history is strongly rooted in the Boulder Model.
-Training in the program starts broadly with foundational courses and experiences in research, data analysis, psychological assessment, and theory and methods of psychotherapy, and narrows in subsequent years to allow for more specialization within student’s area of interest.
+Training starts broadly with foundational courses and experiences in research, data analysis, psychological assessment, and theory and methods of psychotherapy, and narrows in subsequent years to allow for more specialization within student’s area of interest.
 Coursework and requirements are designed to be completed in 4-5 years, followed by a yearlong internship.
 Our students obtain excellent internships, and over the last 10 years, all of our graduates are employed, with many in university psychology departments, medical schools, and Veterans Administration hospitals.
 Our licensure rate is continuously over 90%.

 Meet our Faculty and learn more about their research interests: